Cartesian Differential Comonads and New Models of Cartesian Differential Categories: Example: Reduced Power Series

-Thus $(\mathsf{P}, \mu, \eta, \partial)$ is a Cartesian differential monad and so the opposite of its Kleisli category is a Cartesian differential category (which we summarize in Corollary \ref{cor:POW} below) which, as we will explain below, captures power series differentiation.
-This Cartesian differential monad also comes equipped with a $\mathsf{D}$-linear counit.
+Thus $(\mathsf{P}, \mu, \eta, \partial)$ is a coCartesian differential monad and so the opposite of its Kleisli category is a Cartesian differential category (which we summarize in Corollary \ref{cor:POW} below) which, as we will explain below, captures power series differentiation.
+This coCartesian differential monad also comes equipped with a $\mathsf{D}$-linear counit.
 Define $\varepsilon_V: \mathsf{P}(V) \to V$ as simply the projection onto $V$:

 From a power series point of view, $\varepsilon$ projects out the degree 1 coefficients of a reduced power series.

 \begin{lemma} $\varepsilon$ is a $\mathsf{D}$-linear counit of $(\mathsf{P}, \mu, \eta, \partial)$. \end{lemma} \begin{proof} The proof, which is a straightforward verification, is left to the reader as an exercise. \end{proof}